br1code/table-service-app/README.md

 `Table`:
 - table_id (primary key)
 - restaurant_id (foreign key for `Restaurant`)
-- table_number (internal table number assigned by the restaurant's staff)
+- table_name (internal table number assigned by the restaurant's staff)
 - enabled (boolean value.
 Useful for when the Restaurant needs to disable a table for some internal reason)

 `TableNotification`: